gw-ospo/oss-licensing/lessons/use_licensed_works.md

 Proprietary licenses
 : Proprietary licenses are the most restrictive type of license.
 They typically grant users the right to use the software only for its intended purpose, often limiting the ability to copy, modify, or redistribute the software.
 Proprietary licenses are commonly used for commercial software products, where the source code is kept closed and the software is distributed only in binary form.
 Examples of proprietary licenses include the End-User License Agreements (EULAs) that accompany most commercial software packages.

+## Sources

+This lesson is based on materials from the presentation by {cite:t}`barba2017-licensing`.